Outstanding Hindu shrines and other monuments around the world

 - Rameswaram Temple complex – Tamil Nadu.
 One of important pilgrimage sites, oldest buildings from the 12th century.
 Contains a group of temples in rich Southern Indian style, including 1 219 metres long pillared corridor.

 - Gangaikonda Brihadeeswarar temple – Tamil Nadu.
 The only remaining and usable structure in past capital of powerful Cholas.
-Ornate temple contains some of the most beautiful sculptures in South india.
+Ornate temple was built in 1035 and contains some of the most beautiful sculptures in South India.

 - Airavatesvara Temple – Tamil Nadu.
 Beautiful temple from the 12th century – although comparatively small but contains sculptures of extremely hig detail.